Psychology Says These 8 Phrases Will Attract Someone Who Will Truly Love You

-Let’s be honest, here.
-Sometimes the things that seem so “normal” and taken for granted are actually the most difficult.
+Let’s be honest here.
+Sometimes, the things that seem so “normal” and taken for granted are the most difficult.

-Dating in order to find lasting love is one of those things.
+Dating to find lasting love is one of those things.
 It’s so easy to assume that people just magically find someone to love, marry, and create a family with.

-But for marriage-minded people, that search isn’t necessarily so easy.
-This is why using positive affirmations to give yourself the confidence you need can really help you find love.
+But for marriage-minded people, the search isn’t necessarily so easy.
+This is why using positive affirmations to give yourself the confidence you need can help you find love.

-This is perhaps the most important affirmation, and therefore the perfect starting place for positive self-talk.
+This is perhaps the most important affirmation and, therefore, the perfect starting place for positive self-talk, as suggested by research in Scientific Reports.

 “I am worthy.”
 Why is this so important?
 Because it is the ultimate expression of your self-worth.